 Did you know that many companies allocate some of their annual budgets to providing educational benefits to employees?
 If you’re looking to reskill and get promoted at your current company, this benefit could help you pay to learn Salesforce.
 This benefit isn’t always widely-advertised.
 It could be a small note in your employee handbook or training materials.
 Still, it can save you hundreds (sometimes thousands) of dollars on education, certifications, and seminars that you can put on your resume.

 How to do it: It’s worth asking your manager or HR team first to see if this is a benefit they offer.
 Your company might work with a third-party course provider or allow you to pick out a program (like Pathstream) that best suits your goals.
 After that, it comes down to filling out the necessary forms for your company’s records and starting your course.
 Check out our blog post on navigating this process to learn more about this topic.

 Protip: if you plan on leaving your role in the near future, make sure you understand whether there are constraints on how long you need to stay at your current company after leveraging this benefit.

 Start your journey with Pathstream and transition to a career as a Salesforce Administrator.

 If your goal is to transition to a career as a Salesforce Administrator, we are here to help.
 Our innovative program is offered in partnership with top universities and is backed by Salesforce Trailhead.
 The program can be completed in just six months and will pave the way for you to launch your new career.

 When you enroll in our comprehensive Salesforce Administrator Career Certificate Program, you will have access to highly experienced instructors, quality learning materials, and invaluable career guidance.
-At Pathstream, we not only equip you with the tools you need to manage a project successfully, but we also help you land your first job.
+At Pathstream, we equip you with the tools you need to manage a project successfully and help you land your first job.